axelcournac/Repeats_elements/README.md

 ### Scripts used for Figures 3
 We used R scripts:

-For the Receiver Operating Curves (ROC), we used the script
+For the Receiver Operating Curves (ROC), we used the script roc_repeat_TFBS.R to show the correlation with enrichment of Transcription Factor Binding Sites (TFBS).
+The different input files for this plot are given in the data repository.

-For the comparison of the groups enriched with binding sites of

 ## sessionInfo()